emkerber/learningBootstrap/myNotes.md

 - border: none;
 - link styling (text color, hover color, coloring/font-weight of active tab)
 - clear text-shadow, which Bootstrap sometimes adds by default

+# Working with the branding and toggle styles

+Toggle: when you resize the navigation and eventually it collapses into a single button.